Naftali Bennett: Military service

 The incident resulted in a wave of international condemnation, and the subsequent diplomatic pressure caused Israel to end Operation Grapes of Wrath sooner than planned.
 Journalist Yigal Sarna, writing in Israeli national tabloid Yedioth Ahronoth, argued that Bennett displayed "poor judgement" during the operation.
 Sarna wrote that "Bennett led a force of 67 combat troops into Lebanon.
 At a certain point, he decided to ignore orders and change operational plans, without coordinating these moves with his superiors, who in his mind were cowardly, and not steadfast enough.
 Near the village of Kfar Kana, Bennett's troops were caught in an ambush."

 Citing a "senior army figure", journalist Raviv Drucker said that Bennett's radio call for support after his unit came under fire was "hysterical" and contributed to the loss of life which occurred.
 Bennett responded: "I have now been subjected to an attack claiming that I am 'responsible for the massacre in Kfar Kana.'
 Heroism will not be investigated.
 Keep looking in the archives.
 My military file is available for viewing, and it's waiting for you."
 Former members of Bennett's unit wrote a letter defending him, saying: "Naftali ... led many successful operations that led to the elimination of Hezbollah terrorists deep in enemy territory."
 Other officers involved in the operation, including one who was Bennett's deputy during the Qana incident, also denied that he had changed plans without consulting his superiors.

+In October 2023, immediately following the start of the Gaza war, Bennett enlisted to do reserve duty, serving in the emergency storage unit of the IDF's Technological and Logistics Directorate.